masterhorn/docs/_docs/tutorials/Volumes.md

 ![](../../assets/img/Volumes/volume_page_10.png)

-**Cancel** button will close volume deletion window.
+**Cancel** button will close "Delete Volume" window.

-**Confirm** button will close volume deletion window and after a few seconds the volume will be deleted.
+**Confirm** button will close "Delete Volume" window and after a few seconds the volume will be deleted.